Spherical functions on spherical varieties

 To determine the most continuous part of the $\HH$-period integral, hence, it is enough to consider those $\xi$ which correspond to orbits $\YY$ of maximal rank.
-Again, we can move the contour of integration, this time to $\exp(\kappa_Y+i\mathfrak a_{Y,\RR}^*)$, where $\kappa_Y$ is deep in the region where the morphisms $\Delta^Y_{\chi,v}$ introduced in the present paper\footnote{Though we have not discussed archimedean places here, all definitions and properties of meromorphic -- not rational now -- continuation can easily be established in a similar manner.
-Notice also that the convergence, for $\Re(\chi)$ in a certain cone, of the product over all places $v$ of the operators $\Delta_{\chi,v}^Y$, considered as an $\HH(\Ad)$-invariant functional on $C_c^\infty(\UU\backslash\GG (\Ad))$, is established by the same argument as in the local case.} (but now with an index $v$ to indicate the place of $F$) are convergent.
+Again, we can move the contour of integration, this time to $\exp(\kappa_Y+i\mathfrak a_{Y,\RR}^*)$, where $\kappa_Y$ is deep in the region where the morphisms $\Delta^Y_{\chi,v}$ introduced in the present paper (but now with an index $v$ to indicate the place of $F$) are convergent.
+Though we have not discussed archimedean places here, all definitions and properties of meromorphic -- not rational now -- continuation can easily be established in a similar manner.
+Notice also that the convergence, for $\Re(\chi)$ in a certain cone, of the product over all places $v$ of the operators $\Delta_{\chi,v}^Y$, considered as an $\HH(\Ad)$-invariant functional on $C_c^\infty(\UU\backslash\GG (\Ad))$, is established by the same argument as in the local case.

 Returning to (\ref{periodcomp}), we can interchange the order of integration to express the contribution of the orbit $\YY$ as:

 and the new inner integral is equal to $\prod_v \Delta^{Y,{\Tam}}_{\chi,v}$ (where the exponent $^{\Tam}$ stands to show that we are using Tamagawa measures, rather than the measures used throughout the paper).
-Interchanging the order of summation is justified as follows: The function
+Interchanging the order of integration is justified as follows: The function

 on $\AA_Y(\Ad)$ is a Schwartz--Harish-Chandra function if $\kappa_Y$ is sufficiently deep in the domain of convergence of the morphisms $\Delta_{\chi,v}^Y$.
-Therefore, its value at $1$ (which is represented by the iterated integral above before changing the order of integration) is equal to the integral of its Mellin transforms.
+Therefore, its value at $1$ (which is represented by the iterated integral of (\ref{periodcomp}) before changing the order of integration) is equal to the integral of its Mellin transforms.
 But those are given by the double integral of $\Phi \in C_c^\infty(\UU(\Ad)\AA(\Ad)^1\backslash \GG(\Ad))$ over the corresponding orbit of the group $\AA(\Ad)/\AA(\Ad)^1\times\HH(\Ad)$ and against a character of that subgroup; for characters of the form $\exp(\kappa_Y + i\mathfrak a_{Y,\RR}^*)$ similar considerations as in the local case imply that this double integral is absolutely convergent, and therefore equal to: